mburaozkan/ML-Agents-PPO-Target-Navigation/README.md

 Open the Unity project located in this repository.
 After cloning, you can directly use the provided Unity project as your working environment.

-1. Open Unity Hub and select the `ml-agents-ppo-target-navigation` project.
+1. Open Unity Hub and select the `ML-Agents-PPO-Target-Navigation` project.
 2. Ensure that ML-Agents is set up correctly in Unity.
 3. The project was developed using **Unity Editor version 2021.3.22f1**.
 Make sure you are using this version or a compatible one to avoid issues.
 4. The training environment is set up in a 2D scene provided within the project.